Two women workers die in firecracker unit explosion in TN | Law-Order

 - India

-A sudden blast at a firecracker manufacturing unit in Thaailpatti in the district led to the death of two women workers, said police on Tuesday.
+A sudden blast at a firecracker manufacturing unit in Thaailpatti in the district led to the death of two women workers, police said on Tuesday.
+Tamil Nadu Chief Minister M K Stalin, who condoled the death, announced a solatium of Rs 3 lakh each to the family of the deceased. ''I am deeply saddened to hear the news of their death in an unexpected fire accident in Thaailpatti village near Sivakasi.
+My heartfelt condolences and sympathies to the bereaved families,'' the Chief Minister said.
+He directed the officials to provide a solatium of Rs 3 lakh each to the victims' families.

 The explosion was caused due to friction when the two women workers were handling the explosive material for making the firecrackers and roll caps.
-The deceased have been identified as Murugeswari and Banu, they said.
+The deceased have been identified as Murugeswari and Banu, both aged 39, said police.
 Three fire tenders were rushed to the spot to put out the fire.
-A case was registered and investigation is on, they added.
+A case was registered and an investigation is on, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)